 Shakespeare’s foreshadowing in Romeo and Juliet is extremely direct as it establishes the suspense of this doomed romance.

-The indirect foreshadowing definition states that a story element hints at upcoming events by leaving subtle clues of what’s to come throughout the story.
+The indirect foreshadowing definition states that a story element hints at upcoming events by leaving subtle context clues of what’s to come throughout the story.
 These hints are less on the nose and are usually only fully understood in hindsight or even during a second viewing or reading.

 A great indirect foreshadowing example can be found in Star Wars: Episode II when Obi-Wan Kenobi says to Anakin Skywalker, “Why do I get the feeling you will be the death of me?”
 Although it's a joke at the time, we later see this line become prophecy with Obi-Wan's death at the hands of Anakin.